Vernonia angustifolia 'Plum Peachy'

 Origin: United States

-(aka: Vernonia angustifolia A2GA-003B) In 1998, I found this wonderful selection of the Southeast native (NC to Mississippi), Vernonia angustifolia, growing on a grit outcrop in Turner Co., Georgia.
+(aka: Vernonia angustifolia A2GA-003B) In 1998, we found this wonderful selection of the Southeast native (NC to Mississippi), Vernonia angustifolia, growing on a grit outcrop in Turner Co., Georgia.
 Despite being discovered and named by the famed plant explorer, Andre Michaux, more than 200 years ago, narrow-leaf ironweed is surprisingly absent in horticulture.
 The robust 4' tall stalks of narrow, green amsonia-like leaves are topped, starting in July (NC), with 8" wide, branched, airy flower heads of dark purple flowers...an attractive target for hummingbirds.
-This clone holds its large flower heads upright better than any of the others we have trialed.
+This 2006 Plant Delights/JLBG introduction holds its large flower heads upright better than any of the others we have trialed.